xgdglb9fpg1j/grizztracker/README.md

 *** DELETE YOUR CACHE FOLDER ***

-Disable addons and retest any bugs before opening an issue.
+Disable addons and retest bugs before opening an issue.